RinaldoBenaccetta/isidom/readme.md

 ### Use

-Use theses constants only if they are used more than one time in code.
+Use these constants only if they are used more than one time in code.
 E.G. :

 with use of constant :